 Transfers of Financial Assets.
 The Corporation occasionally engages in transfers of financial assets and accounts for them in accordance with the provisions of SFAS No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities - a replacement of FASB Statement No. 125" (SFAS No. 140).
 Paragraph 9 of SFAS No. 140 provides that a transfer of financial assets in which the transferor surrenders control over those financial assets shall be accounted for as a sale to the extent that consideration other than beneficial interests in the transferred assets is received in exchange.
-A transferor has surrendered control if all of the following conditions are met: (a) the transferred assets have been isolated from the transferor-put presumptively beyond the reach of creditors, even in bankruptcy; (b) each transferee has the right to pledge or exchange the assets it received and no condition constrains the transferred assets through either (i) an agreement that both entitles and obligates the transferor to repurchase or redeem them before their maturity or (ii) the ability to unilaterally cause the holder to return specified assets, other than through a cleanup call.
-In accordance with SFAS No. 140, a gain or loss on the sale is recognized based on the carrying amount of the financial assets involved in the transfer.
-When the Corporation transfers financial assets and the transfer fails any one of the SFAS No. 140 sales criteria, the Corporation is not permitted to derecognize the transferred financial assets and the transfer fails any one of the SFAS No. 140 sales criteria, the Corporation is not permitted to derecognize the transferred financial assets and the transfer fails any one of the SFAS No. 140 sales criteria, the Corporation is not permitted to derecognize the transferred financial assets and the transfer fails any one of the SFAS No. 140 sales criteria, the Corporation is not permitted to derecognize the transferred financial assets and the transfer fails any one of the
+A transferor has surrendered control if all of the following conditions are met: (a) the transferred assets have been isolated from the transferor-put presumptively beyond the reach of creditors, even in bankruptcy; (b) each transferee has the right to pledge or exchange the assets it received and no condition constrains the transferee from taking advantage of its right to pledge or exchange; and (c) the transferor does not maintain effective control over the transferred assets through either (i) an agreement that both entitles and obligates the transferor to repurchase or redeem them before their maturity or (ii) the ability to unilaterally cause the holder to return specified assets, other than through a cleanup call.
+In accordance with SFAS No. 140, a gain or loss on the sale is recognized based on the carrying amount of the financial assets involved in the transfer, allocated between the assets transferred and the retained interests based on their relative fair value at the date of transfer.
+When the Corporation transfers financial assets and the transferred for as a secured borrowing.

 Income taxes.
 In preparing the consolidated financial statements, the Corporation is required to estimate income taxes.
 This involves an estimation of current income tax expense together with an assessment of temporary differences resulting from differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 The determination of current income tax expense involves estimates and assumptions that require the Corporation to assume certain positions based on its interpretation of current tax regulations.
 The Corporation accounts for uncertain tax positions in accordance with FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48").
 Accordingly, the Corporation reports a liability for unrecognized tax benefits resulting from uncertain tax positions taken or expected to be taken in a tax return.
 The Corporation recognizes interest and penalties, if any, related to unrecognized tax benefits in income tax expense.
 Changes in assumptions affecting estimates may be required in the future and estimated tax liabilities may need to be increased or decreased accordingly.
 The accrual for uncertain tax positions is adjusted in light of changing facts and circumstances, such as the progress of tax audits, case law and emerging legislation.
 The Corporation's effective tax rate includes the impact of tax contingency accruals and changes to such accruals, including related interest and penalties, as considered appropriate by management.
 When particular matters arise, a number of years may elapse before such matters are audited by the taxing authorities and finally resolved.
 Favorable resolution of such matters or the expiration of the statute of limitations may result in the release of uncertain tax positions, which are recognized as a reduction to the Corporation's effective rate in the year of resolution.
-Unfavorable settlement of any particular issue could increase the effective rate and may require the use of cash in the year of resolution.
+Unfavorable settlement of any particular issue could increase the effective rate and may require the use of cash in